Paraphraser/ssh-certificates/README.md

 * `account` is an **optional** argument:

 	- omitted, in which case the "principals" for the user certificate is either the `sshUser` (if this is the first run) or whatever was saved from the previous run; or
-	- one or more account names that `«sshUser»` uses to login on various hosts.
+	- one or more account names that `«sshUser»` uses to login on various hosts, providing that any list of account names does not include "root" (see [about the root user](#aboutRoot)).

 Keep in mind that you will need to regenerate (and deploy) your user certificate each time you invent a new `«account»` name.